-The following standards, interpretations and amendments to existing standards were published with effective application for the financial period beginning on or after 1 January 2024 or subsequent periods, but did not affect the Company's and Subsidiaries' records and disclosures:
+The following standards, interpretations and amendments to current standards were published with mandatory application for accounting periods beginning on or after January 1, 2024, which did not affect the records and disclosures of the Company and Subsidiaries:

-- Amendments to IAS 1 Classification of Liabilities as Current and Non-Current.
+- Amendments to IAS 1 Classification of Liabilities as Current or Non-Current

-The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current and non-current in the statement of financial position and not the amount or timing of any asset, liability, income or expense recognized, or the information disclosed about those items.
+The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.

-The amendments clarify that the classification of liabilities as current or non-current is based on rights existing at the end of the reporting period, specify that the classification is not affected by expectations about whether the Company will exercise the right to defer settlement of the liability, explain that rights exist if there are covenants that must be fulfilled at the end of the reporting period, and introduce a definition of 'arrangement' to make it clear that the arrangement relates to the counterparty's transfer of cash, equity instruments, other assets or services.
+The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.

-- Amendments to IAS 1 Presentation of Financial Statements-Non-Current Liabilities with Covenants
+- Amendments to IAS 1 Presentation of Financial Statements - Non-current Liabilities with Covenants

-The amendments specify that only covenants that an entity must comply with at or before the end of the reporting period affect the entity's right to defer settlement of a liability for at least twelve months after the reporting date (and therefore should be considered in assessing the liability's classification as current or non-current).
+The amendments specify that only covenants that an entity is required to comply with on or before the end of the reporting period affect the entity's right to defer settlement of a liability for at least twelve months after the reporting date (and therefore must be considered in assessing the classification of the liability as current or non-current).

-Such covenants affect whether the right exists at the end of the reporting period, even if compliance with the covenant is assessed only after the reporting date (for example, a covenant based on the entity's financial position at the reporting date whose compliance is assessed only after the reporting date).
+Such covenants affect whether the right exists at the end of the reporting period, even if compliance with the covenant is assessed only after the reporting date (e.g. a covenant based on the entity's financial position at the reporting date that is assessed for compliance only after the reporting date).

 The IASB also specifies that the right to defer settlement of a liability for at least twelve months after the reporting date is not affected if an entity only has to comply with a covenant after the reporting period.
-However, if the entity's right to defer settlement of a liability is subject to the entity complying with obligations within twelve months after the reporting period, an entity discloses information that enables users of financial statements to understand the risk that liabilities will be repayable within twelve months after the reporting period.
-This would include information about covenants (including the nature of the covenants and when the entity is required to comply with them), the carrying amount of the related liabilities, and facts and circumstances, if any, that indicate that the entity may have difficulty complying with the covenants.
+However, if the entity's right to defer settlement of a liability is subject to the entity complying with covenants within twelve months after the reporting period, an entity discloses information that enables users of financial statements to understand the risk of the liabilities becoming repayable within twelve months after the reporting period.
+This would include information about the covenants (including the nature of the covenants and when the entity is required to comply with them), the carrying amount of related liabilities and facts and circumstances, if any, that indicate that the entity may have difficulties complying with the covenants.